programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 {% include figure.html filename="visualizing-with-bokeh-5.png" caption="A Basic Time-Series Plot" %}

 This data is volatile and hard-to-read because it's too fine-grained for our needs.
-Having daily data over the course of five years is great, but plotting it as such obscures it.
+Having daily data over the course of five years is great, but plotting it as such obscures trends in the data.
 To successfully plot time-series data and look for long-term trends, we need a way to change the time-scale we're looking at so that, for example, we can plot data summarized by weeks, months, or years.

 Thankfully, Pandas offers a quick and easy way to do this.
 By modifying a single line of code in the above example, we can *resample* our time-series data to any valid unit of time.